fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-Now when we hover on top of the <i>Operation</i> type in the calculator function, we can immediately see suggestions on what to do with it:
+Now, when we hover on top of the <i>Operation</i> type in the calculator function, we can immediately see suggestions on what to do with it:

 ![](../../images/9/3.png)